Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 (This feature is present for the **FULL** version only).

+* The game is *currently* NOT supported on **Motorola** phones, since the left and right softkeys are mapped differently.
+However, we can fix it (including fixes for the Auto-Adjust screen resolution feature) on a next 2.01 and LITE 1.51 release as well as adding other languages for this game!
+Coming Soon.

 ## Source Code Release
 The source code for both of the Puyo Pop Fever Re:Chained and Puyo Pop Fever Re:Chained LITE has been released and the source codes are usable for now.